Bayesian Persuasion with State-Dependent Quadratic Cost Measures: Introduction

-For Gaussian information, we can obtain well structured results, e.g., linear signaling strategies, also in dynamic and noisy environments, as shown in the studies reviewed above.
-However, for distributions other than Gaussian, we still have significant but yet not completely explored problems.
+For Gaussian information, we can obtain well structured results, e.g., optimality of linear signaling strategies, also in dynamic and noisy environments, as shown in the studies reviewed above.
+However, for distributions other than Gaussian, we still have significant but not completely explored problems.
 Notably, for general distributions with compact support, \cite{ref:Kamenica11} brings in a geometrical interpretation into the problem, which requires the computation of a convex envelope of a function, which can be prominently challenging even for finite yet relatively large state spaces \cite{ref:Tardella04}.
-We also note that, as studied in \cite{ref:Gentzkow16,ref:Kolotilin18,ref:Dworczak19}, a relatively simpler characterization of the solution is possible for a special class of Bayesian persuasion problems, which is different from our problem settings.
-There have also been computational approaches for the Bayesian persuasion problem, e.g., \cite{ref:Dughmi16,ref:Dughmi17}.
-Particularly, the non-strategic nature of the decision maker makes it possible to formulate the problem as a single optimization problem faced by the information provider.
-Based on the revelation principle, the authors formulate a linear program to compute the optimal signaling strategy, which, however, turns out to be impractical to solve numerically unless the finite state space is fairly small \cite{ref:Dughmi16,ref:Dughmi17}.
-Therefore the authors consider the scenarios where the players' cost measures are independently (and identically) drawn from a known distribution for each state, and examine connections with auction theory.
-We also note that for such an LP formulation, the action space of the receiver is considered to be finite, however, in our setting, the receiver's decision is his/her belief and correspondingly his/her action space is a continuum even when the underlying information is discrete.
+We also note that, as studied in \cite{ref:Gentzkow16,ref:Kolotilin18,ref:Dworczak19}, a relatively simpler characterization of the solution is possible for a special class of Bayesian persuasion problem{\cb, e.g., where the sender's cost measure does {\em not} depend on the state.}